thomas-compagnoni/iOthello/README.md

 Basically it is a **Minimax** function.
 This is a concept well known in game theory, I'll leave you the wikipedia [page](https://en.wikipedia.org/wiki/Minimax).

 > #### Some facts:
->  - We can apply the rule also to player two by inverting the steps (first MAX than MIN), more the score is negative more the player ha an advantage.
+>  - We can apply the rule to player two by inverting the steps (first MAX than MIN), more the score is negative more the player has an advantage.
 >  - When there is a move which makes the opponent skips his turn, the AI will likely choose it.
 >  - We can run the score function with weights = 1 for every move and every cell, in this case the probabilities of winning fall to 75%.